mgamio/blog/_posts/2023-02-02-rate-limit.md

 ## About Bucket4j

-[Bucket4j](https://bucket4j.com/8.1.1/toc.html){:target="_blank"} is a Java rate-limiting library implemented on top of ideas of the token-bucket algorithm.
+[Bucket4j](https://bucket4j.com/8.1.1/toc.html){:target="_blank"} is a Java rate limiting library implemented on top of ideas of the token-bucket algorithm.

 Maven Configuration: We need to add the bucket4j dependency to our pom.xml file.